+Niacin (NYE-a-sin)

-Niacin (NYE-a-sin) Extended-release Tablets USP
+Extended-release Tablets USP

+for oral use

 Rx only

 Read this information carefully before you start taking niacin extended-release tablets and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your doctor about your medical condition or your treatment.